-For extremely light data users: Basic 200
+For extra-light data users: Basic 200

-Talk is cheap, but it doesn’t get better than free — literally $0 per month, for 500MBs of data and speeds of 1mbps.
+Talk is cheap, but it doesn’t get better than free — literally $0 per month, for 500MB of data and speeds of 1mbps.
 We’ll be honest: that’s not a lot.
-It’s not fast enough to stream video or music, and it’s just enough to surf the web for a little over 13 hours, post 50 photos to social media, and send 500 emails.
-But when your monthly bill is a solid 0, you can’t really complain.
+It’s not fast enough to do much video or music streaming, and it’s just enough to surf the web for a little over 13 hours, post 50 photos to social media, and send 500 emails.
+But when our monthly bill is a solid $0, we’re not complaining.

-Even at the base data allowance, the 3GB and 4GB plans allow you do to quite a lot with your broadband: You’ll be able to stream standard video for 2.25-3 hours, listen to music for 21-28 hours, surf the web for 81-108 hours, post 300-400 photos to social media, and send/receive 3,000-4,000 emails at speeds up to 5Mbps.
+Even at the base data allowance, the 3GB and 4GB plans allow you do to quite a lot with your broadband: You’ll be able to stream standard video for 2-3 hours, listen to music for 21-28 hours, surf the web for 81-108 hours, post 300-400 photos to social media, and send/receive 3,000-4,000 emails at speeds up to 5Mbps.
 If you know you’re not interested in the add-ons, we’d recommend shopping elsewhere to get more for your money, but if you’re interested in being able to receive, use, and store data as flexibly as possible, these plans might be right for you.

 No matter which plan you choose, you’ll be able to apply a variety of add-on features.
 We’ve read the fine print and broken down the mobile broadband options here:

 Freedom Friends: This is FreedomPop’s referral-rewards system.
-You’ll earn 50MB per month for each friend that joins up, with a limit of 500MBs added on per month (in other words, you can only get rewards for referring up to 10 friends).
-That’s only a maximum of 0.5GB additional data per month.
-But if you’re on the free Basic 500 plan and successfully refer 10 friends to FreedomPop, you can have 1GB of data per month for free.
-You can also share data with your friends, as long as both your accounts are active: up to 100MB per friend, with a maximum of 500MB sent out or received per person.
+You’ll earn 50MB per month for each friend that joins up, with a limit of 500MB added on per month (in other words, you can only get rewards for referring up to 10 friends).
+That’s only a maximum of 0.5GB additional data per month, but if you’re on the free Basic 500 plan and successfully refer 10 friends to FreedomPop, you can have 1GB of data per month for free.
+You can also share data with your friends as long as both your accounts are active: up to 100MB per friend, with a maximum of 500MB sent out or received per person.

 Data Top-Up: When you exceed your data limit, you’ll automatically be charged $15 to your account to cover additional data usage.
 If you’re on the 500MB plan, the $15 will cover an additional 750MBs.
 If you’re on a plan with over 1GB base data, the $15 Top-Up will allow for an extra 1GB of data usage.
-You’re limited to 7 top-ups per month ($105 worth of Top-Ups total, though at that point, we’d just recommend you upgrade your plan).
+You’re limited to seven top-ups per month ($105 worth of Top-Ups total, though at that point, we’d just recommend you upgrade your plan).
 You can disable top-ups by changing your account settings, but you’ll need at least $5 in your account before you can do so.
 And if you cancel Top-Up, your account will be suspended when you hit your data limit.
 Note that the Top-Up only allows for additional data usage — if you run out of minutes or messaging, you won’t be able to place any more calls or send texts for that month unless you upgrade your plan.

 Data Rollover: Your data won’t automatically roll over.
 While that’s just a dead-end truth you have to accept with other carriers, with FreedomPop you can purchase a data rollover option.
-The regular Rollover plan costs $3.99 and lets you roll over up to 500MB of unused data per month, and store a maximum of 20GB unused data total.
-The Rollover Plus plan costs $6.99 and lets you roll over 1GB per month, and store up to 40GB of data.
+The regular Rollover plan costs $3.99 per month and lets you roll over up to 500MB of unused data per month, and store a maximum of 20GB unused data total.
+The Rollover Plus plan costs $6.99 per month and lets you roll over 1GB per month, and store up to 40GB of data.
 That means you don’t need to worry as much about wasting money on data you’ll never use — if you don’t hit your data limit one month, you can still get your money’s worth.
 Unfortunately, you can’t rollover leftover data from Freedom Friends, and if you cancel Data Rollover, you lose any stored data.
 But if you tend to always be just under your data limit, it might be a smart way to get the most for your money.

 The Bottom Line — FreedomPop Review